Living-with-machines/CensusGeocoder/README.md

 ![overview](documentation/overview_large_new.png)

-## What is historic-census-gb-geocoder?
+## What is CensusGecooder?

-**historic-census-gb-geocoder** links streets in [digitised historic census data for Great Britain 1851-1911](#integrated-census-microdata-i-cem) to their 'real-world' geographic location.
+**CensusGeocoder** links addresses in [digitised historic census data for Great Britain 1851-1911](#integrated-census-microdata-i-cem) to their 'real-world' geographic location.
 For example, it takes the text 'Ruby Street' from the census and links it to a geometry dataset of your choice.
 We link to [OS Open Roads](#os-open-roads) and [GB1900](#gb1900-gazetteer) as our target geometry datasets as the best alternatives until a full vector dataset of nineteenth/early twentieth century streets is created (we'd love if this was available someday!)

-**historic-census-gb-geocoder** allows you to use historic census data in new and powerful ways.
+**CensusGeocoder** allows you to use historic census data in new and powerful ways.
 Previously, the smallest spatial unit people in historic census data could be geo-located by was either a parish or registration sub-district (as well as larger units like registration districts and counties).
 But each of these administrative units - even parishes - necessitates aggregating individuals to quite large areas.
 Any sub-parish distinctions (like types of streets that people lived on, or perhaps how close someone lived to a factory or railway line) are lost.
 Typically, researchers used the centroids of parish polygons to conduct spatial analysis of the census.
-This meant that everyone in the parish was treated the same, e.g. *x* km from a station. **historic-census-gb-geocoder** locates individuals at street level, so we can now differentiate people street-by-street, and talk of people being *x* meters from a point of interest.
+This meant that everyone in the parish was treated the same, e.g. *x* km from a station. **CensusGeocoder** locates individuals at property and street level, so we can now differentiate people street-by-street, and talk of people being *x* meters from a point of interest.

 ## How does it work?